Nikandroyxa/portfolio/Dissertation - Heart Attack Prediction/README.md

 ### Project Overview

 This project aimed to develop a Machine Learning model to predict heart attacks according Precision, Accuracy and AUC score and determine the top 10 features which influencing the target column.
+We used two datasets for the experiments the "Heart Attack Risk Prediction" dataset, which includes 8,763 synthetic patient records and 26 variables, and the "Heart Disease Health Indicators" dataset, which at first contained 253,661 synthetic instances with 22 features, and later was reduced to 50,000 instances for the flexibility.

 ### Process